ovishesh/graph-auth-without-user/README.md

 1. Add Web platform under **Platforms** on the app registration page, as per the screenshot below.
 Don't forget to save your changes at the end of the page.
 ![Platforms](./assets/platform.png)

 1. **Get administrator consent** - inorder to access information without a user being involved, you need to get permissions from the admin user.
 Make the below REST GET request to get admin access on a dev/test O365 tenant.
 Alternatively you can replace the values and paste the below URL into a browser address bar too.
-You can find your Tenant ID by navigating to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties)

 ````
 // Line breaks are for legibility only.